k31tha/cwk-aisdkexamples/README.md

 # CWK AI SDK Examples

-This repository contains example implementations and usage demonstrations for various AI SDKs, created as part of the Code with Keith (CWK) series.
+This repository contains example implementations and usage demonstrations for various AI SDKs, created as part of the Code with Keith (CWK) ai essential series.

 ## 🚀 Features

+- Examples using VercelAI SDK
 - Examples using OpenAI SDK
 - Examples using Anthropic SDK
 - TypeScript implementation